 6. Applications should be submitted electronically and addressed to:

-The Jo-Anne Duggan Prize selection committee
+The Jo-Anne Duggan Prize selection committee: admin@acis.org.au

-A document with the terms and conditions, including how to apply, can be downloaded here.
+Terms and conditions, including how to apply, can be downloaded here.
 The application cover sheet is available here.

 Jo-Anne Duggan (1962–2011) was a notable artist and a great friend to ACIS.
 Links to some of Jo-Anne Duggan's published research can be found here.
 Established in 2015 with the generous support of Kevin Bayley and The Colour Factory, the biennial Jo-Anne Duggan Prize originally promoted the artistic endeavour and engagement with Italy that were the heart of Jo-Anne Duggan's practice.
 Prizes were awarded to artistic works and exegesis and/or essays that engaged directly with her oeuvre and approach.